 What’s the difference?

-Both a decent developer or implementer will listen to your requirements and work through them with you – however when it comes to the actual development, the developer will build a solution to your exact requirements and the implementer will start looking for solutions to each of your requirements, usually patching together several third-party solutions.
+A decent developer or implementer will listen to your requirements and work through them with you – however when it comes to the actual development, the developer will build a solution to your exact requirements and the implementer will start looking for solutions to each of your requirements, usually patching together several third-party solutions.

 Why does it matter?